Vacation rentals in Maine

 You can spend endless hours breathing in the fresh sea air here.
 For those more inclined to a city break, Maine has some of the most charming coastal towns around, starting with its biggest city, Portland.
 Stock up on local artisan wares, sample an up-and-coming restaurant scene, and peruse vintage and antiques shops brimming with treasures.
 However you choose to spend your time here, one thing is non-negotiable: Make sure to save space in your itinerary to sample Maine lobster in all its freshly-caught glory.

-Top things to do in Maine
+What are the top things to do in Maine?

 Lighthouses